patrickhuber/go-types/README.md

 Option[T any] represents Something or Nothing.

-The core types for the option type are in the `types` pacakge.
+The core types for the option type are in the `types` package.
 Helper functions for creating options are located in the `option` package.

 For full examples of the option types see [the option tests](option_test.go)